sjp/GOMstreamer/readme.md

 Introduction
 ------------
-GOMstreamer is a Python utility allowing OSX and other Unix based OS users to watch GOMtv GSL streams.
-GOMsaver is a tool derived from GOMstreamer that allows you to save GSL streams to watch at a later time.
-Note, you are able to watch the streams in VLC as they are downloading, though this may require another instance of VLC to be loaded.
+GOMstreamer is a Python utility allowing OSX and other Unix based OS users to watch and save GOMtv GSL streams.
+Note, you are able to watch the streams in VLC as they are downloading, though this will require another instance of VLC to be loaded.

 Requirements
 ------------